 |Try to get insurance in your own name||

-Usually, the maximum number of years that you can receive a no claims bonus for is five or six years.
+Usually, the maximum number of years that you can receive a no claims bonus for is five years.
 Your no claims bonus does not increase any further after six years as this is the maximum discount.
 Therefore, whether you have eight or 15 years of no claims, the discount that you receive will be the same.
-Note: some insurance companies will give you a discount for up to nine years of no claims.
-However, it must be stated on your no claims bonus that you are entitled to it and most insurers will only state five years.
+Note: some insurance companies may give you a discount for more than 5 years no claims.
+However, it must be stated on your no claims bonus that you are entitled to it and most insurers will state five years only.

 Your bonus may be reduced or lost if you make a claim or a claim is made against you, even if you were not at fault.
 If the accident was not your fault and the insurance company can recover their cost, your bonus may be restored.